CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 ## Task 5 – Validate custom branding behavior

-To validate the new custom configuration, you need to use the account of Lynne Robbins again, who is a member of the finance team.
+To validate the new custom configuration, you need to use the account of **ODL User** again, who is a member of the finance team.

 > [!alert] External email restrictions might prevent this message from being received.
 Branding might not appear as expected.